Ways to save money

 Ah, the age old question: how can I save more money?
 Well, there are as many answers as there are people asking the question.
 From cutting back on bad habits to going DIY on just about any aspect of life you can name, there are plenty of schemes people have come up with for saving.

 At Mozo, that’s what we do - spend all day brainstorming ways for Aussies to hold onto their hard earned dollars.
-Go through our blog or visit our hubs and you’ll find a treasure trove of good advice.
+Visit our hubs and you’ll find a treasure trove of good advice.
 But we know sometimes you’re pressed for time, so we’ve collected our favourite money saving strategies right here on one convenient page.

 So what are you waiting for?
 Pick one (or a few) and start building up the cash stash of your dreams.